PhalconEye/documentation/en/reference/user/access.rst

 * "Show_views" is an action that allow to view counter of current page.
 * "Page_footer" is an option that store some additional html for page.

-Each of this option is connected to current selected role "Admin" (right top corner).
-You can setup this setting for each role.
+Each of these option is connected to current selected role "Admin" (right top corner).
+You can set this up for each role.

-To make it clear look on other example:
+To make it clear look at another example:

 .. image:: /images/access_3.png
     :align: center